 Expats will find that locals often refer to 'tomans' when talking about currency.
 A toman is the equivalent of 10 rials.
 Despite this usage, prices are usually always written in rials.
 For example, the sign next to an item in a shop would state the price in rials (e.g. 100,000 rials), but a shop assistant might say that the item costs 10,000 tomans.
 This may be confusing at first, but expats will soon get used to the terminology.

 The Iranian banking system consists of a central bank, Bank Markazi.
 This bank issues currency and oversees all the other state and private banks.
 Several commercial banks have branches located throughout Iran.

 Some expats won't be able to access international banking services, and opening a local account may be the only option for those planning on staying in Iran for anything more than a few months.

 Interest rates at banks in Iran as well as the services offered vary greatly.
 It’s best to compare institutions when choosing where to bank.
 Factors to consider include fees, the availability of online banking, and the number of branches and ATMs available in the country.

 As a result of economic sanctions, it is very difficult to use foreign credit and debit cards in Iran.
 Those visiting Iran for a short business trip should bring enough cash to exchange for local currency.
 Bureaux de change can be found at the Tehran airport, most banks and hotels.

-The tax system in Iran is complex and continually being updated and changed.
+The tax system in Iran is complex.
 For this reason, most foreigners working in Iran hire a tax expert to ensure that they pay their taxes correctly.
 An expat’s employer may also be able to help them establish their tax liabilities.

 Are you an expat living in Iran?